 Yes, it will have the same language support as the current cRIO: LabVIEW, Java, and C++.

 All FRC Teams will get a roboRIO in the Kit of Parts at Kick Off 2015.
-Teams can purchase a spare roboRIO starting in fall 2014 for <$450 (pricing not yet finalized).
+Teams can purchase a spare roboRIO from AndyMark for $435.
+Pre-order roboRIO now.

 How is roboRIO different from myRIO?

-Both devices use the Xilinx Zynq chipset (processor + FPGA) and use a lot of the same architecture. roboRIO has connectors and I/O specific for use in FIRST (e.g. CAN and PWM connectors), while the myRIO uses generic screw terminals for all I/O. The software experience will also differ between the devices initialy since the roboRIO will require the FRC Suite.
-However, we are planning on testing the myRIO software suite on roboRIO as well once we get closer to release.
-The roboRIO is also designed to be more rugged so that it can servive multiple brutal FRC seasons through features such as conformal coating and extra short protection.
+Both devices use the Xilinx Zynq chipset (processor + FPGA) and use a lot of the same architecture. roboRIO has connectors and I/O specific for use in FIRST (e.g. CAN and PWM connectors), while the myRIO uses generic screw terminals for all I/O. The software experience will also differ between the devices initially since the roboRIO will require the FRC Suite.
+The roboRIO is also designed to be more rugged so that it can survive multiple FRC seasons through features such as conformal coating and extra short protection.

 Can non FRC Teams purchase a roboRIO?